rubik/radon/docs/commandline.rst

 .. option:: -s, --summary

-    If given, at the end of the analysis show the summary of the gathered metrics.
+    If given, at the end of the analysis a summary of the gathered metrics will be shown.

 Examples
 ++++++++